 Wayne State University strives to create an inclusive environment where equity, diversity and accessibility are valued broadly and every person has the opportunity to contribute and succeed.
-A welcoming and inclusive campus climate is grounded in mutual respect, nurtured by dialogue, evidenced by a pattern of civil interaction, and is one of the foundations of our educational model.
+Welcoming and inclusive campus culture and climate are grounded in mutual respect, nurtured by dialogue, evidenced by a pattern of constructive interaction, and are components of the foundation of our educational model.

-We appreciate the ability of each stakeholder to contribute to our diversity of thought.
+We appreciate the ability of each person to contribute to our diversity of thought.
 In this, we recognize the importance of:

 - Recruiting and retaining students, faculty and staff from diverse underrepresented groups

-- Celebrating the university's many diverse populations (e.g., racial, ethnic, gender, LGBTQA, people with disabilities, international and veteran)
+- Recognizing and celebrating the university's many diverse populations (e.g., racial, ethnic, gender, LGBTQAI+, people with disabilities, international and military members and veterans)

 - Sharing our experiences with the university and wider community

-With Wayne State marking its 150th anniversary in 2018, this is a time not only for celebration, but also for reflection as we consider the strengths and challenges our campus has faced throughout its history.
-Assessing WSU's climate — how well our institution values all of its members — provides a unique opportunity to think critically about how we can leverage the knowledge we have gained as we continue to create and maintain an environment that respects individual needs, abilities and potential.
-Such a study is key to our continuing improvement as a premier, public urban research university.
+Assessing WSU's culture and climate regarding how well our institution values all of its members provides a unique opportunity to think critically about how we can leverage the knowledge we have gained as we continue to create and maintain an environment that respects individual needs, abilities and potential.
+Such ongoing study is key to our continuing improvement as a premier, public urban research university.

 Our first campus culture and climate survey launched in January 2018, in partnership with the University of Illinois at Chicago’s (UIC) Survey Research Laboratory.
 The data analysis occurred in Fall 2018 with reports shared with the campus Winter 2019.